root-project/root/documentation/users-guide/AddingaClass.md

-Note that you should provide a default constructor for your classes, i.e. a constructor with zero parameters or with one or more parameters all with default values in case you want to use object I/O. If do not provide such a default contructor, you MUST implement an I/O constructor.
+Note that you should provide a default constructor for your classes, i.e. a constructor with zero parameters or with one or more parameters all with default values in case you want to use object I/O. If do not provide such a default constructor, you MUST implement an I/O constructor.
 If not you will get a compile time error.
 See the "The Default Constructor" paragraph in this chapter.
 The `ClassDef` and `ClassImp` macros are defined in the file `Rtypes.h`.
 This file is